 For video therapy, I do my video conferencing with a platform called Doxy.
 It’s great because no download is required.

 For our appointment, all you need to do is click on this link (or copy and paste into your internet browser:

 You’ll see the image below.
 Enter your name and then click the “Check In” button.

 I will accept your call at our appointment time and we will get started!

-5 Tips for a Great Online Therapy Experience
+5 Tips for a Great Telehealth Therapy Experience

 Choppy video and bad audio can be frustrating during a video call.
 Fortunately, the video conferencing platform I use is top of the line.
 It’s not only secure but has excellent video quality.
 Still, here are 5 tips that can improve call quality if needed:

 - Restart your computer before a video call.
 Other software might be using computer memory or interfere with your video or microphone.
 Restarting your computer will assure your computer has been refreshed and is ready for video conferencing.